P vs NP and its application to zero knowledge proofs

 ZKPs only work with P or NP problems.
 They are not usable for problems which we can’t verify efficiently.

-If we don’t have a mechanism to efficiently prove regexes are equivalent or that a certain move in chess is optimal, then ZK proofs cannot magically enable us to produce such an efficient proof.
+If we don’t have a mechanism to efficiently prove regexes are equivalent, or that a certain move in chess is optimal, then ZK proofs cannot magically enable us to produce such an efficient proof.

 For both P and NP problems, the verification of the solution can be done efficiently.
 ZK enables verifying the solution is valid while concealing the details of the computation.
 Furthermore, ZK cannot help you discover a solution to a Sudoku puzzle or discover a 3-coloring of a map.
-However, it can help you prove to another party you have a solution, if you already computed it.
+However, it can help you prove to another party that you have a solution, if you already computed it.

 The connection between P vs NP and Zero Knowledge Proofs